m3o7/pydawans/README.md

 ipython notebook --pylab inline
 ```

-The following browser window should open:
+The following browser window should open(there might be more entries):
 <img src="http://farm6.staticflickr.com/5496/12246516444_a638e4d187_b.jpg" width="850px;">